node-dot-cpp/memory-safe-cpp/STATIC-CHECKS.md

   + TEST CASES/PROHIBIT: `*nullptr`, `*p`
   + TEST CASES/ALLOW: `*np`, `*sp`, `*op`
   - **[Rule S2.1]** raw pointer variables (of type T*) are prohibited (necessary to ensure nullptr safety).
 Developers should use naked_ptr<> instead.
 NB: this rule is NOT necessary to ensure safety, but [Rule S1]+[Rule S2] makes such variables perfectly useless so it is better to prohibit them outright
-    + NB: raw references are ok
+    + NB: raw references are ok (we're ensuring that they're not null in the first place)
     + TEST CASES/PROHIBIT: `int* x;`
 * **[Rule S3]** double pointers are prohibited, BOTH declared AND appearing implicitly within expressions.
 This also includes reference to a pointer.
   + TEST CASES/PROHIBIT: `int** x;`, `&p`, `int *& x = p;`, `void ff(int*& x)`